Stable (2+1)-dimensional soliton and breather molecules in a cold Rydberg atomic gas: Introduction

-Earlier work on SMs was confined to one-dimensional (1D) settings with local nonlinearity, exemplified by temporal SMs in fiber lasers~\cite{liuDynamicEvolutionTemporal2010,wangFewlayerBismutheneFemtosecond2019,liVariousSolitonMolecules,qinObservationSolitonMolecules2018,Wang2019,Igbonacho2019,xu2019breather}.
-In local nonlinear systems, SMs can form only through short-range contact interactions, making large-size virtually impossible and high-dimensional~(high-D, e.g., 2D or 3D) extensions equally difficult due to instability.
-Unlike 1D solitons, the stability of 2D and 3D solitons is a problem, as the usual cubic self-focusing gives rise to critical and supercritical collapse in the 2D and 3D space, respectively~\cite{chenOpticalSolitonsSelffocusing2018,askar2008effects,chiaoSelfTrappingOpticalBeams1964,lallemand1965self,garmire1966dynamics}.
-Therefore, devising physically viable stabilization mechanisms for 2D and 3D solitons remains a major challenge.
-In recent years, research has confirmed the existence of stable multi-dimensional solitons in relatively complex physical systems~\cite{snyderAccessibleSolitons1997,krolikowskiSolitonsNonlocalNonlinear2000,contiObservationOpticalSpatial2004}.
-Theoretically, 2D solitons have been demonstrated in media with competing nonlinearities~\cite{kartashovRobustPropagationTwoColor2002,mihalacheRobustSolitonClusters2003}, as well as in systems involving local nonlinearity combined with an external nonlinear potential~\cite{zengRobustDynamicsSoliton2023}.
-Experimentally, stable 2D solitons have been observed in cubic-quintic optical media~\cite{falcao-filhoRobustTwoDimensionalSpatial2013a}, and various types of quasi-light solitons have been identified in BEC~\cite{cheineyBrightSolitonQuantum2018}.
-Therefore, these studies provide a new framework for investigating high-D SMs.
+Earlier work on SMs was confined to one-dimensional (1D) settings with local nonlinearity, exemplified by temporal SMs in fiber lasers~\cite {liuDynamicEvolutionTemporal2010,wangFewlayerBismutheneFemtosecond2019,liVariousSolitonMolecules,qinObservationSolitonMolecules2018,Wang2019,Igbonacho2019,xu2019breather} .
+In local nonlinear systems, SMs form solely through short-range (contact) interactions, making the creation of large-size SMs in 1D and the transition to 2D and 3D a challenging problem, due to instabilities emerging in these cases.
+Indeed, unlike 1D solitons, which normally appear as stable modes, the stability of 2D and 3D solitons is a fundamental problem, as the usual cubic self-focusing gives rise to the critical and supercritical collapse in the 2D and 3D space, respectively \cite {chenOpticalSolitonsSelffocusing2018,askar2008effects,chiaoSelfTrappingOpticalBeams1964,lallemand1965self,garmire1966dynamics} .
+Therefore, devising physically viable stabilization mechanisms for 2D and 3D solitons and their bound states remains a major challenge.
+Nevertheless, research has confirmed the existence of stable multi-dimensional solitons in relatively complex physical systems~\cite {snyderAccessibleSolitons1997,krolikowskiSolitonsNonlocalNonlinear2000,contiObservationOpticalSpatial2004} .
+Theoretically, 2D solitons have been demonstrated in media with competing nonlinearities~\cite {kartashovRobustPropagationTwoColor2002,mihalacheRobustSolitonClusters2003}, as well as in systems involving local nonlinearity combined with an external nonlinear potential~\cite{zengRobustDynamicsSoliton2023}.
+Experimentally, stable 2D solitons have been observed in optical media~with cubic-quintic nonlinearity \cite {falcao-filhoRobustTwoDimensionalSpatial2013a}, and various types of solitons-like modes (\textquotedblleft quantum droplets") have been identified in BEC~\cite{cheineyBrightSolitonQuantum2018}.
+Multi-dimensional solitons and their bound states in the form of the corresponding SMs\ remain a relevant topic for theoretical and experimental studies \cite{malomed2022multidimensional}.